PlexDevelopment/Website/docs/customization/config.md

 Note that in the `parameters` section, this is how the world should actually be generated.
 The order is from top to bottom.
 In the example above, a world will generate with one grass layer, 32 layers of dirt, 16 layers of stone, and one layer of bedrock.

 For a list of Ranks and Titles, you can refer to the Javadocs: [Ranks](https://docs.plex.us.org/javadocs/dev/plex/rank/enums/Rank.html), [Title](https://docs.plex.us.org/javadocs/dev/plex/rank/enums/Title.html).

+The gamerule section is what gamerules are set for the world by default.
+The syntax is the official gamerule name, a semicolon, and either `true` or `false`.

 ## Debugging
 **Options:** `true` / `false`